The Terms of Reference (also known as Standing Orders) can be found for the Committees/Groups listed below

 Other representatives from the University or partner organizations on a regular or ad-hoc basis as appropriate.

-To inform, consider, develop and implement an appropriate framework for all elements of research activity and assessment at UEA.
+To develop, implement and monitor an appropriate framework for all elements of research activity and assessment at UEA.

 Terms of reference

-12. To liaise and involve Pro-Vice-Chancellor (Academic) of any matters of mutual concern.
+· To liaise and involve Pro-Vice-Chancellor (Student Experience and Education) and Provost for any matters of mutual concern.

 Frequency of Meetings